Skip to main content

 When my son was little, a fellow first-time mom told me that she would never hide vegetables in her kid’s food because she wanted him to appreciate nutritious roots and leafy greens in their natural state.

 I don’t know what her kid eats these days, but I do know that my son survived a childhood filled with deceits such as spinach blended into tomato sauces and quinoa baked into cakes.
-Today, my now-teen son eats pretty much anything and everything, including broccoli and green beans devoured with abandon — both in their “natural” state and in the dishes where vegetables and other superfoods are (still) folded in without detection.
+My now-teen son eats pretty much anything and everything, including broccoli and green beans devoured with abandon — both in their “natural” state and in the dishes where vegetables and other superfoods are (still) folded in without detection.

 My roundup includes some of my favorite treats that sneak in a serving or two of the vitamins, minerals and proteins that do all of our bodies good.